 KEY RATING CONSIDERATIONS

-We view BOH’s earnings power as strong, having generated a double-digit return on equity (ROE) for 20 consecutive years, including in 2022.
-The Company reported $226 million of net income in 2022, which was down 11% % from 2021, when bottom line results benefited from a sizable recapture of loan loss provisions recorded in 2020.
-BOH’s loan portfolio is about 60% fixed rate loans, which limits the asset sensitivity of the Company’s balance sheet.
-Moreover, a large, albeit high quality, securities portfolio that is lower yielding given the rapid interest rate increases from the Fed to combat inflation will also be a headwind if higher rates persist.
-These concerns are mitigated partially by the stable, long term and low cost of deposits.
+We view BOH’s earnings power as strong, having generated a double-digit return on equity (ROE) for 19 consecutive years, including in 2021.
+The Company reported $253 million of net income in 2021, which was up 65% from the prior year, as bottom line results benefited from a sizable recapture of loan loss provisions recorded in 2020.

-Consistently strong asset quality and conservative underwriting remain hallmarks of the Company.
-Asset quality metrics remained pristine and improved in some categories in 2022, with a net charge-off ratio of just four basis points.
-We note that 80% of the loan portfolio is secured with real estate (both residential and commercial), with a combined average loan to value of 56%, providing a substantial buffer if real estate values were to weaken.
-BOH took a charge in 2022 to fully exit its remaining positions in leveraged leases on the mainland.
+Consistently strong asset quality and conservative underwriting remains a hallmark of the Company.
+Asset quality metrics remained pristine in 2021, with a net charge-off ratio of just five basis points.
+We note that 78% of the loan portfolio (excluding PPP loans) is secured with real estate (both residential and commercial), with a combined average loan to value of 56%, providing a substantial buffer if real estate values were to weaken.

 A description of how DBRS Morningstar considers ESG factors within the DBRS Morningstar analytical framework can be found in the DBRS Morningstar Criteria: Approach to Environmental, Social, and Governance Risk Factors in Credit Ratings at https://www.dbrsmorningstar.com/research/373262.

 All figures are in U.S. dollars unless otherwise noted.